heikostark/cli-desktop/README.md

 ## How it works

 - This process itself runs in **one** tmux window and draws the "desktop surface" there (wallpaper, icons, taskbar, trash).
-On startup it also automatically runs `tmux set-option -g mouse on` if it's currently off, since tmux otherwise won't forward mouse clicks from your real terminal into the pane at all (see "Troubleshooting" below; pass `--no-mouse-setup`
+On startup, it also automatically runs `tmux set-option -g mouse on` if it's currently off, since tmux otherwise won't forward mouse clicks from your real terminal into the pane at all (see "Troubleshooting" below; pass `--no-mouse-setup`